 After igniting its RD-180 main engine at T-minus 2.7 seconds, the Atlas 5 rocket climbs away from Space Launch Complex 3-East at Vandenberg Space Force Base, California, with 860,000 pounds of thrust.

 The Atlas 5 rocket exceeds the speed of sound, flying to the south from Vandenberg Space Force Base.

 The Atlas 5 rocket passes through the region of maximum dynamic pressure during ascent through the lower atmosphere.

 The RD-180 main engine completes its firing after consuming its kerosene and liquid oxygen fuel supply in the Atlas first stage.

 T+0:04:08.7: Stage Separation

 The Common Core Booster first stage of the Atlas 5 rocket separates from the Centaur upper stage.
 Over the next few seconds, the Centaur engine liquid hydrogen and liquid oxygen systems are readied for ignition.

-The Centaur RL10C-1 engine ignites for the first of two upper stage firings.
-This burn will inject the Centaur stage and Mars 2020 spacecraft into an initial parking orbit.
+The Centaur RL10C-1 engine ignites for the first of four upper stage firings.
+This burn will inject the Centaur stage and the Landsat 9 spacecraft into orbit.

-The Centaur engine shuts down after arriving in a planned low-Earth parking orbit.
-The vehicle enters a 33-minute coast period before arriving at the required location in space for the second burn.
+The Centaur engine shuts down after arriving in a planned low Earth orbit with a perigee of 414 miles (666 kilometers), an apogee of 422 miles (679 kilometers), and an inclination 98.22 degrees.
+The vehicle enters a 64-minute coast period before arriving at the required location in space for deployment of the Landsat 9 spacecraft.

 Email the author.